o3de/o3de.org/content/docs/userguide/assets/bundle/asset-validation-gem.md

 ---
-description: ' Use the Asset Validation gem''s seed mode in &ALY; to ensure that your game assets are properly bundled. '
+description: ' Use the Asset Validation gem''s seed mode in Lumberyard to ensure that your game assets are properly bundled. '
 title: Using the Asset Validation Gem to Verify Seeds
 ---